 Hand reflexology certainly provides some benefits compared to foot reflexology.
-The obvious example is that our hands are far more easily accessible compared to our feet, which makes hand reflexology the most usable self-help tool for both adults and children.
+The obvious example is that our hands are far more easy accessible compared to our feet, which makes hand reflexology the most usable self-help tool for both adults and children.

 Hand and foot reflexology has actually been used as part of medical care since as far back as the ancient Egyptian and classic Chinese times.
 The basic assumption used by the reflexologist is that each organ, gland and part of the body is reflected in both the hands and the feet.
 Stimulation of the so-called ‘reflex points’ promotes relaxation, improves circulation and encourages the body to heal itself.
 This explains why hand reflexologists sometimes use the axiom: “Health is at your fingertips!”